 Championships when they played Wales at Royal Leamington Spa.

-September 1st 2018 Tom Outram-Haskins won the Gold Badge at the
+September 1st 2018 Tom Outram-Haskins won the Gold Badge in the

-London and Southern Counties competition at Bounds Green.
+London and Southern Counties competition held at Bounds Green.